kencodes/reducedKegbot/README.md

 ```
 @reboot sudo python /home/pi/prj/reducedKegbot/kegbot_main.py >/home/pi/logs/cronlog 2>&1
 ```
+ * Launch Midori in fullscreen mode at startup
+  * <instructions>
+ * Run Unclutter at startup to remove the cursor from the middle of the screen
+  * <instructions>
+  * Add '''@unclutter -idle 0.1 -root''' to /etc/xdg/lxsession/LXDE/autostart

 * Dependencies
  * The following python2 modules will need to be installed
   * Twython `pip install twython`